kushalj23/RESTAURANT-PROJECT/README.md

 # RESTAURANT-PROJECT
-This is our restaurant project which we have created using HTML and CSS
+This is our restaurant project which we have created using HTML and CSS<br>
+AUTHOR:KUSHAL J,MANOJ R